momander/wheel-spinner/README.md

       project.
 Click the cogwheel next to *Project overview*.
 Copy the value of the *Web API Key*.
     * FIREBASE_AUTH_DOMAIN: Enter *Z.firebaseapp.com*
-      where Z is the name of your test project.
+      where Z is the id of your test project.
 For example *mywheel-test*.
     * FIREBASE_DATABASE_URL: Enter *https://Z.firebaseio.com*
-      where Z is the name of your test project.
+      where Z is the id of your test project.
 For example *https://mywheel-test.firebaseio.com*.
-    * FIREBASE_PROJECT_ID: Enter the name of your test project.
+    * FIREBASE_PROJECT_ID: Enter the id of your test project.
 For example:
       *mywheel-test*.
     * OAUTH_CLIENT_ID: Go to *console.cloud.google.com* and select your project.
       Click the navigation menu in the upper right-hand corner of the page.